Geometrization of the local Langlands correspondence: -parameter

-All of these results also hold with $\mathbb Q_\ell$-coefficients, without any assumption on $\ell$. \end{theorem}
+All of these results also hold with $\mathbb Q_\ell$-coefficients, without the assumption on $\ell$. \end{theorem}

 With $\mathbb Q_\ell$-coefficients, these results are simple, as the representation theory of $\hat{G}$ is semisimple.
 However, with $\mathbb Z_\ell$-coefficients, these results are quite subtle, and we need to dive into modular representation theory of reductive groups.
-Very roughly, the proof of the theorem proceeds by analyzing the closed $\hat{G}$-orbits in the stack of $L$-parameters first, and then use a deformation to the normal cone to understand the behaviour near any $\hat{G}$-orbit.
-We make critical use of some results of Touz\'e--van der Kallen \cite{TouzevanderKallen}.
-Let us make some further remarks about the closed $\hat{G}$-orbits.
+We prove in particular the following result.
+The last part of this generalizes results of Brundan \cite{Brundan} and van der Kallen \cite{vanderKallenBrundan} that treat the case $P=\mathbb Z/2\mathbb Z$ of involutions.
+While their argument is case-by-case, we are able to give a conceptual argument.